Winning117/Shadow-Man-Speedrunning-Rules/Shadow Man Remastered.md

 ## Glitchless any%
 1. Timer starts when you first gain control of Michael after starting a "New Adventure" and the timer ends when you kill Legion's flying form.
-2. Glitches are NOT allowed, this includes OoB tricks, strafing/rolling to skip areas, rope warping, etc. **This supercedes General Rule 11**
+2. Glitches are NOT allowed, this includes OoB tricks, strafing/rolling to skip areas, rope warping, etc. **This supersedes General Rule 11**

 ## Glitchless All Souls
 1. Timer starts when you first gain control of Michael after starting a "New Adventure" and the timer ends when you kill Legion's flying form.
-2. Glitches are NOT allowed, this includes OoB tricks, strafing/rolling to skip areas, rope warping, etc. **This supercedes General Rule 11**
+2. Glitches are NOT allowed, this includes OoB tricks, strafing/rolling to skip areas, rope warping, etc. **This supersedes General Rule 11**
 3. You must gather all 120 Souls.

 ## Glitchless 100%
 1. Timer starts when you first gain control of Michael after starting a "New Adventure" and the timer ends when you kill Legion's flying form.
-2. Glitches are NOT allowed, this includes OoB tricks, strafing/rolling to skip areas, rope warping, etc. **This supercedes General Rule 11**
+2. Glitches are NOT allowed, this includes OoB tricks, strafing/rolling to skip areas, rope warping, etc. **This supersedes General Rule 11**
 3. You must gather all 120 Souls, all inventory items, all secrets, and all 666 Cadeaux.

 ---